MCP Apps vs A2UI: Which Agent UI Standard Should You Use? (April 2026)

 Which companies are using A2UI?

-Which companies support MCP Apps?
+Which hosts support MCP Apps?